ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Websites

 - Coolers: I developed my color palette using coolers.
-  Survey Monkey: I used Survey Monkey to set up an application form to join the waiting list.
+- Survey Monkey: I used Survey Monkey to set up an application form to join the waiting list.
+- Tinypng.com: I used this to compress my image files down so they didnt slow down the pages.

 ### Future Ideas